DhayaaAnbajagane/Aarambam/docs/source/cli.rst

    Aarambam-2LPT-Basis <config>

-An example config can be generated as :bash:`Aarambam-make-example-config-resbasis --config_path <path>`
+An example config can be generated as :command:`Aarambam-make-example-config-resbasis --config_path <path>`

 Aarambam-collate-potential